Dieblitzen/AIR-Project/pixor/PIXOR_README.md

-#Preprocessing:
+# Preprocessing:

-The `train_labels_preprocessing.py` file contains the script that generates numpy files that will be used in normalization.
+The `train_labels_preprocessing.py` file contains the script to generate numpy files that will be used in normalization.
 Each time that a new dataset is being used, this script must be run.

 To run use:
 ```